Thermodynamically consistent machine learning model for excess Gibbs energy: Results

-The presented results demonstrate that HANNA outperforms mod.
-UNIFAC, the most established model for predicting activity coefficients in industry and academia, not only in applicability (unlike mod.
-UNIFAC, HANNA can model basically any system if the molecular structure of the comprising components is known), but also in prediction accuracy for all considered data types (VLE, ACI, LLE) for both binary and ternary mixtures.
-This result is especially remarkable because we have evaluated HANNA on data from the DDB, the largest factual database for thermodynamic properties, which is managed essentially by the same group that has revised mod.
-UNIFAC over the last decades.
+\RB{The shown results demonstrate that HANNA is a strong competitor to mod.
+UNIFAC, the most established model for predicting activity coefficients in industry and academia, both for binary and multi-component mixtures.
+This is especially remarkable because we have evaluated HANNA on data from the DDB, the largest factual database for thermodynamic properties, which is managed essentially by the same group that has revised mod.
+UNIFAC over several decades.
 Consequently, we must assume that mod.
 UNIFAC has been fitted to a significant part of our test data (although the concrete training data for mod.
 UNIFAC has not been fully disclosed).
 Similar arguments hold for mod.
 UNIFAC 2.0 and UNIFAC-LLE.
-In contrast, the results of HANNA have been obtained on test data, strictly withholding \textit{all available data types} for the test systems during model training.
+In contrast, the results of HANNA have been obtained on test data, strictly withholding all available data types for the test systems during model training.
 Hence, most comparisons we have shown here are biased in favor of mod.
 UNIFAC.
+In addition to its strong predictive performance, HANNA offers a much broader applicability than mod.
+UNIFAC, because it can, in principle, be applied to any mixture for which the molecular structures of the components are known; remaining limitations are discussed in the section "Limitations" below.}